psf/black/README.md

 - [Usage and Configuration](https://black.readthedocs.io/en/stable/usage_and_configuration/index.html)

+Use `-E` / `--explain` to see why each file was included or ignored during discovery (e.g., `black --explain .`).
+Combine with `--explain-simulate` to preview without formatting.
+See the docs for full details on `--explain-format`, `--explain-show`, and `--explain-limit`.

 _Black_ is already [successfully used](https://github.com/psf/black#used-by) by many projects, small and big. _Black_ has a comprehensive test suite, with efficient parallel tests, and our own auto formatting and parallel Continuous Integration runner.
 Now that